datenanfragen/website/content/suggest.en.md

 If you have any suggestions that cannot be handled through this form or that you don't want to submit through this form for whatever reasons, feel free to contact us through [our GitHub issue tracker](https://github.com/datenanfragen/data/issues) or via [email](mailto:data@datarequests.org).

-<div class="box box-warning">After you submit the form, the data you entered into the form below, will be publicly visible in our <a href="https://github.com/datenanfragen/data/issues">issue tracker</a>.
+<div class="box box-warning">After you submit the form, the data you entered below, will be publicly visible in our <a href="https://github.com/datenanfragen/data/issues">issue tracker</a>.
 So, please <strong>do not</strong> enter any personal data here.<br>For more information, please refer to our <a href="/privacy/#user-content-in-our-company-database">privacy policy</a>.</div>

 <div id="suggest-form"></div>